our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 - <strong> ai2thortest: </strong> contains functions that evaluate the trained model for the desired as well as random start and goal points.

-- <strong> AI2THOR_PATH2GIF: </strong> Simulates the Robot movement in an AI2THOR environment for an input path and creates a video from it.
+- <strong> AI2THOR_PATH2GIF: </strong> Simulates the Robot movement in an AI2THOR environment.